-Within 30 days after completing the Preliminary Exam
+After completing the Preliminary Exam

-The committee may ask the candidate to revise the Prospectus after the Preliminary Exam and may require that the exam be repeated.
+The committee may ask the candidate to revise the Prospectus after the Preliminary Exam, by the end of the semester, and may require that the exam be repeated.
 The passing of the Preliminary Examination as a whole is contingent upon the approval by the committee of this final version.